 The company claims that it uses AI to tap into the habits of users and to curate content from publishers.
-While it’s hard to verify how much AI is really at the core of Toutiao success, the company kept growing and fast pace.
+While it’s hard to verify how much AI is really at the core of Toutiao’s success, the company kept growing at and fast pace.

 And ByteDance has become among the largest content platforms globally.

-The content hub powered up by machine learning
+The content hub is powered up by machine learning

-One of the main features of social media is content generated by its users.
-In short, a large number of users create a vast amount of content for free to the platform:
+One of the main features of social media is the content generated by its users.
+In short, a large number of users create a vast amount of content for free on the platform: